ottypes/docs/README.md

-# Operational transform types, sir?
+# Operational transform types, sir & madam?

 We have a lovely buffet of operational transform types.
 Each type has many fine features, including thorough testing, browser support and documentation.
 Each